War of Canudos: Second military campaign

-The defeat of the Pires Ferreira campaign produced sensationalist media reports about the ferocity and fanaticism of Canudos’ inhabitants, which provoked an outcry, and calls for reprisals against the settlement.
+The defeat of the Pires Ferreira campaign produced sensationalist media reports about the ferocity and fanaticism of Canudos' inhabitants, which provoked an outcry and calls for reprisals against the settlement.
 Rather than causing its inhabitants to flee, the armed conflict caused the settlement to grow exponentially, and it now numbered over 30,000 residents.

-On January 12, 1897, Republican troops, which comprised 547 men, 14 officers, and 3 surgeons, left Juazeiro for Canudos.
-The attack on the Conselheiristas began on January 18, and led to the death of 115 Canudenses with minimal losses on the army's side, which had some initial success with artillery against the villagers' trenches.
+On 12 January 1897, Republican troops, which comprised 547 men, 14 officers, and 3 surgeons, left Juazeiro for Canudos.
+The attack on the Conselheiristas began on 18 January, and led to the death of 115 Canudenses with minimal losses on the army's side, which had some initial success with artillery against the villagers' trenches.
 However, the soldiers were eventually surrounded by more than 4,000 insurrectionists.
 Running short of ammunition, food and water, and with the rebels continuing to fight despite heavy losses, the Republican soldiers retreated to nearby Monte Santo to await reinforcements.

 Canudenses celebrated their victory against the expedition in a particularly destructive way; burning ranches and farm buildings, creating a ring of scorched earth within a radius of seven miles of Canudos.
-With the Canudenses crushing victories and journalists responding with cries of alarm, the national military and civilian authorities labeled Canudos a dangerous threat to national order and to the prestige of the armed forces and the new government.
+With the Canudenses winning crushing victories and journalists responding with cries of alarm, the national military and civilian authorities labeled Canudos a dangerous threat to national order and to the prestige of the armed forces and the new government.

 Third military campaign

-An experienced colonel, Antônio Moreira César, set out with 1,300 troops; three infantry, one cavalry and one artillery battalions, all newly armed and trained, reportedly carried "seventy rounds of cannon-balls and sixteen million rounds of ammunition."
+An experienced colonel, Antônio Moreira César, set out with 1,300 troops; three infantry, one cavalry and one artillery battalions, all newly armed and trained, and reportedly carrying "seventy rounds of cannon-balls and sixteen million rounds of ammunition."

-On February 20, Moreira and his soldiers arrived at Monte Santo.
+On 20 February, Moreira and his soldiers arrived at Monte Santo.
 Antônio Moreira César had recently crushed another insurrection in southern Brazil where he earned the nickname "cutthroat".

 Although forewarned about the numbers and resolve of the rebels, the military thought it impossible that the rebels could resist such a strong regular army force.
 A day after arriving in Monte Santo, completely disregarding "the intense heat and parched land," the force advanced on Canudos.

-Their equipment quickly turned out be inadequate for the Sertão of Bahia.
+Their equipment quickly turned out be inadequate for the sertão of Bahia.
 Wagon trains that carried supplies "sank up to their hubs in sand."
 This was also disregarded and the troops continued their forced march to Canudos.